tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 | [`no-unneeded-full-reference-image`][remark-lint-no-unneeded-full-reference-image]   |     |   |   |     |    |
 | [`no-unneeded-full-reference-link`][remark-lint-no-unneeded-full-reference-link]     |     |   |   |     |    |

-Many of issues highlighted by these rules can be automatically resolved by the serializer and I was able to find complementary "fixer" and "linter" settings.
-Mostly these corresponded to the default [`remark-stringify`][remark-stringify] settings and [`remark-preset-lint-markdown-style-guide`][remark-preset-lint-markdown-style-guide] settings, but there were a couple of instances where I had to compromise to get consistent round-trip behaviour.
-This gives us a baseline of linting rules that we need and the corresponding settings.
-If we note the overlap of the MSG and Recommended presets with the rules that are automatically fixed by the serializer, we can get a reasonably compact configuration by including those presets, the GFM plugin, and just 3 extra rules.
+You can see from the above table that many of issues raised by these linting rules can be automatically resolved by the serializer.
+To do this effectively, however, requires using complementary "fixer" and "linter" settings.
+Mostly these correspond to the default [`remark-stringify`][remark-stringify] settings and [`remark-preset-lint-markdown-style-guide`][remark-preset-lint-markdown-style-guide] settings, but there are a couple of instances where I found I had to alter those settings to get consistent behaviour.
+If we note the overlap of the MSG and Recommended presets with the rules that are automatically fixed by the serializer, we can get a reasonably compact configuration by including those presets, the GFM plugin, and just 6 extra rules.

 The following is a trimmed down version of the configuration that I use.
 The [full version][my-remarkrc] includes detailed comments on all the official rules